Jose-Sabater/AI-Assistant-Whisper-ChatGPT-Notion/README.md

 # AI-Assistant
 ## Description
-This application automates the tasks of taking notes from videos, audios, meetings.
-It can even be used to summarize any type of video
-It takes a video file and finishes with a summary in your notion.
-You can also start on any of the other steps (audio or transcript).
-Runs on GPU or CPU
+The AI-Assistant is a versatile tool designed to streamline the process of note-taking from various media formats such as videos, audios, and meetings.
+It simplifies the creation of concise summaries, making it invaluable for capturing key points and insights.
+Whether starting from a video file, an audio clip, or a transcript, the application supports both GPU and CPU environments for efficient processing.
 ![AI Assistant](./assets/AI%20assistant.jpeg)

+## Workflow

 ### 1. Video to Audio
-Using the MoviePy library we take our ".mp4" file and extract its audio
+- Tool: MoviePy library.
+- Function: Converts ".mp4" files into audio for further processing.

 ---
 ### 2. Audio to text
-In the transcription step with use Whisper, OpenAI's open source transcription models.
-It takes the path to an audio file and returns its transcription.
-By default uses small model.
-See available models here: https://github.com/openai/whisper
+- Tool: Whisper, OpenAI's open-source transcription model, and pyannote for diarization.
+- Function: Transcribes audio files, offering support for multiple languages and speaker identification.
+- Models: Default to the small model, with options to switch as per the user's requirement.
+[Available Models](https://github.com/openai/whisper)

 Diarization(speaker identification) is available.
 This is built using pyannote, and some custom utils from https://github.com/Jose-Sabater/whisper-pyannote

 ---
 ### 3. Text to Summary
-Here we use Large Language Models, to summarize our text.
-Generating a summary, main bullet points , follow up points and other discussion topics.
-In the end also a sentiment analysis.
-This project uses the [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode), verify that the models you select have it.
-For now this step is done using OpenAI, but will include availability to more models
+- Tool: Large Language Models.
+- Function: Generates comprehensive summaries including main points, follow-up queries, discussion topics, and sentiment analysis using the [JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode).
+- Expansion: Future updates will include support for additional models.

 ---
 ### 4. Summary to Notes
-We create blocks according to everything we want to extract from the transcript:
-Summary, action items, follow up, arguments, related topics, sentiment, date
+- Function: Converts summaries into organized blocks, capturing summaries, action items, follow-ups, arguments, related topics, sentiments, and dates.

-2 Options Notion or Markdown
-#### Notion
-Many people use notion as their note taking application, and this app is just a showcase of how to utilize their API.
-This step is rather simple and probably could be done with any other markdown language application that offers an API endpoint.
-#### Markdown
+- Formats: Supports output in Notion for seamless integration into workflows or Markdown for local documentation.

+**Notion Integration**
+Illustrates how to leverage the Notion API for note integration, showcasing the potential for adaptation to other Markdown-supported platforms.

+**Markdown Output**
-Generates a local markdown page with the found insights.
+Generates a local Markdown document encompassing all insights derived from the analysis.

 ## Configuration
-The app uses environment variables that contain our API keys and the notion path to our pages.
-You will need to create this .env or any other method to protect your secrets.
-Everything is loaded automatically through the [config](./config.py) file, so be sure to have all the required keys.
+To protect your API keys and Notion paths, it's recommended to utilize environment variables, stored in a .env file or a similar secure method.
+The application's configuration settings are automatically loaded from the config.py file, ensuring all necessary credentials are in place.

 ## Usage
+To begin, ensure all dependencies are installed:
 ```shell
 pip install -r requirements.txt
 ```
-To get started you can have a mp4, an audio file or a transcript
+The application can process mp4 files, audio, or text transcripts.
+Here are some ways to use AI-Assistant:
 #### *Python*
 ```python
 import logging